 The Pivot stroller has a large 3 panel canopy with a peek-a-boo window.
 The storage basket at the bottom has ample room and can be accessed from both the front and the back.
 There is a simple parent cup holder that can be placed anywhere on the handle, as well as a removable child snack tray with drink holder.
 Add in the thick seat, the padded safety harness, and all the way flat recline, and this stroller has everything you’re going to want at any age or stage.

 Why It Won

-There are many parents who think that a fancy name and a big price tag make for great baby products.
-Graco has been around for a long time and some people don’t consider it fancy enough, but they design some of the best travel systems on the market.
+There are a lot of parents out there who think that a fancy name and a big price tag makes for a great travel system.
+And although Evenflo has been around for a long time and some people don’t consider it fancy enough, they make some great travel systems.

 Runner Up: Chicco Bravo Trio Travel System

 Chicco makes some top quality car seats.
 Their safety, style, and ease of use is wonderful.
 But when it comes to this travel system, which I’ve had the pleasure of actually using for my nephew, I just don’t like it as much as the Evenflo Pivot.
 The Chicco travel system is high quality and really is a very close runner-up, mostly because of the safety and quality aspect.